5-Ingredient Low Carb Chocolate Pudding (Dairy Free)

 We may earn money from the products/companies mentioned in this post.
 As an Amazon Associate I earn from qualifying purchases.

-A smooth, decadent, and rich low carb chocolate pudding that is so creamy, you won’t believe it is good for you!
-Homemade sugar-free pudding recipe is so much healthier than the box variety and tastes so much better.
-Everyone needs a good, basic chocolate pudding recipe.
-I originally developed this recipe for my Best Brownie Delight recipe.
+This recipe was originally developed for my Best Brownie Delight recipe.
 (If you haven’t tried that yet, you need to put it on your list – it is my favorite!)

-This pudding was so good that I decided it needed a post all to itself!
+But this keto chocolate pudding was so good that I decided it needed a post all to itself!

 Low Carb Chocolate Pudding

-This pudding has more of a dark chocolate flavor, but my husband (who usually does not like dark chocolate), absolutely loved it!
+This sugar-free pudding has more of a dark chocolate flavor, but my husband (who usually does not like dark chocolate), absolutely loved it!

 I know people will ask about the coconut milk, but it does not have a strong coconut flavor.
 The fat in the coconut milk is what gives it such a creamy, decadent mouthfeel.